violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/wallet-apps/index.md

 Zashi has some special features that make it especially attractive for sex workers:

-- **Auto-shielding:** if you ever share your non-private (unshielded, or transparent) receive address for any reason, such as for a client or customer to send you funds, Zashi automatically shields (makes private) your money for you.
+- **Auto-shielding:** if you ever share your public (non-private, unshielded, or transparent) wallet address for any reason, such as for a client or customer to send you funds, Zashi automatically shields (makes private) your money for you.
-- **Address auto-rotation:** every time you share your shielded address with a client or customer from the app, Zashi automatically rotates your address for you and then keeps track of which addresses received money.
-This is yet another way to help you avoid revealing information about who you are by creating and managing multiple, independent, unique, unlinked cryptocurrency identities for you in a simple, nearly invisible-to-you interface.
+- **Address auto-rotation:** every time you share your private (shielded) address with a client or customer from the app, Zashi automatically gives you a new private address and then keeps track of which addresses received money.
+This is yet another way to help you avoid revealing information about who you are: by creating and managing multiple, independent, unique, unlinked cryptocurrency identities for you in a simple interface that is nearly invisible-to-you, it's even harder for someone who paid you once in the past from knowing who paid you next.
 - **Crosspay:** this feature means whenever you need to pay for something in crypto (like your ads), you can send that payment in a huge range of cryptocurrencies (yes, including Bitcoin) directly out of your private (shielded) Zcash balance, making permissionless, cross-cryptocurrency payments amazingly easy.
 [More on this later]({% link resources/for-providers/using-cryptocurrency/off-ramping/index.md %}#paying-in-bitcoin-when-you-only-have-zcash).
-- **Permissionless deposit swaps:** this feature is the opposite of *Crosspay*, enabling you to *receive* Zcash even if your client or customer pays you in another currency, like Bitcoin.
-Together with Crosspay, it means you can use Zashi as the single and most secure wallet app for almost all of your cryptocurrency needs, and it's built on NEAR's Intents, a decentralized exchange, or DEX, protocol that ensures no one party can cut you off from the broader crypto ecosystem.
+- **Permissionless deposit swaps:** this feature is the opposite of *Crosspay*, enabling you to [*receive* Zcash even if your client or customer pays you in another currency]({% link resources/for-providers/using-cryptocurrency/on-ramping/index.md %}#getting-paid-in-zcash-when-your-client-or-customer-only-has-bitcoin), like Bitcoin.
 - **Built-in Tor protection:** you can "set and forget" extra and powerful privacy protections provided by the [Tor Project](https://torproject.org/){:target="_blank"} from within the app itself, which makes it way, way harder for anyone to know that you're even using Zcash in the first place.
 I highly recommend enabling this; the Electric Coin blog shows you [how to enable Tor within Zashi](https://electriccoin.co/blog/zashi-2-1-enhanced-privacy-with-tor-beta/){:target="_blank"}.

+Taken together, these features mean you can use Zashi as the single and most secure wallet app for almost all of your cryptocurrency needs.
+By holding shielded ZEC, your money stays entirely private.
+Because Crosspay and its swap features are built on a permissionless, decentralized exchange (DEX) protocol called NEAR Intents, you still have access to the broader crypto ecosystem in a way no one can ban you from.

 I think Zashi is fast becoming the killer app for anyone who's at risk of being de-banked from the traditional financial system.
 As a self-custodial, auto-shielding, address-rotating, optionally Torified, Zcash wallet with a fully private decentralized on- and off-ramp to literally dozens upon dozens of supported cryptocurrencies, including Bitcoin, it's the one wallet we as sex workers should be using today if we can only use one wallet app.

 ### Cake Wallet: Privacy-focused Monero wallet app

-If you want to use Monero instead of (or in addition to) Zcash, or if you need a privacy-focused wallet app that can accept something other than the currencies supported by Zashi and NEAR together (like Monero), I suggest you look at [Cake Wallet](https://cakewallet.com/){:target="_blank"}.
+If you want to use Monero instead of (or in addition to) Zcash, or if you need a privacy-focused wallet app that can hold something other than the currencies supported by Zashi and NEAR together (like Monero), I suggest you look at [Cake Wallet](https://cakewallet.com/){:target="_blank"}.

 {:.align-center}
 {% include link-as-button.md anchor_text="Go install Cake Wallet now" url="https://docs.cakewallet.com/get-started/#installing-cake-wallet" target="_blank" %}

-Cake Wallet is perhaps most popular within the Monero community because, like Zashi, it is a self-custodial wallet app (although they call themselves "non-custodial," which means the same thing) that also supports address auto-rotation and has Tor integration built-in.
-Unlike Zashi, Cake Wallet supports a whole slew of different cryptocurrencies without needing a DEX, including non-private cryptocurrencies like old school Bitcoin proper.
+Cake Wallet is perhaps most popular within the Monero community because, like Zashi, it is a self-custodial wallet app (although they call themselves "non-custodial," which means the same thing) that also supports address auto-rotation (for Monero) and has Tor integration built-in.
+Unlike Zashi, Cake Wallet supports holding a whole slew of different cryptocurrencies, including non-private cryptocurrencies like old school Bitcoin proper.
 This means that you need to know a little bit more about what you're doing when you're using Cake Wallet than when you're using Zashi, but it's still pretty easy to figure out.

 Cake Wallet does support in-app currency swaps provided by [Trocador](https://noscript.trocador.app){:target="_blank"}, a currency exchange proxy site.
 If you need to turn your Monero into Bitcoin, or your Bitcoin into Monero, you can use Trocador's service from directly within the Cake Wallet app to do this easily.
 And you can turn on Cake Wallet's built-in Tor support for extra protection when using Trocador.